kalihale/kalihale/README.md

 ## Hi there 👋

 I'm an undergraduate at California Lutheran University expecting to graduate in Spring 2022.
-After that, I hope to go to grad school.
+After that, I hope to go to grad school for a master's degree in Computer Science.

 ### 🔭 I’m currently working on:
 - Graduate school applications